purvaten/Heap-Manager/README.md

 ## Implementation Details

 >> #### Initially
->> – Large chunk of memory is allocated using malloc()
+>> – Large chunk of memory is allocated by requesting the Operating System (using sbrk() and brk() calls)
->> – (K&R uses sbrk() and brk().
-I am not using OS calls because I am not familiar with them)
->> – Pointers are kept at beginning and end of this memory chunk.
-(HeapStart and HeapEnd)
+>> – Pointers are kept at beginning and end of this memory chunk (HeapStart and HeapEnd)
->> – They are used only to validate that memory allocated lies between those 2 ends
+>> – They are used only to validate that memory allocated lies between those two ends
 >> – Free list array bin pointers set to NULL (using static allocation)

 >> #### When my_malloc() is called